List of Alderson Broaddus Battlers head football coaches

-The Alderson Broaddus Battlers football program is a college football team that represents Alderson Broaddus University (commonly shortened to AB; previously just "Broaddus College" and then "Alderson–Broaddus College") as an NCAA Division II independent.
-AB's current all-sports conference, the Great Midwest Athletic Conference, does not sponsor football.
+The Alderson Broaddus Battlers football program was a college football team that represented Alderson Broaddus University as an NCAA Division II independent.

-The team has had eleven head coaches since its first recorded football game in 1905.
+The team had eleven head coaches since its first recorded football game in 1905.
 The program ceased play in 1930, but in 2012 it was announced that it will begin playing once again starting with the 2012 season under new head coach Dennis Creehan.
 He would play with them until 2016 after stepping down to coach at The Spring League.